Central Securities Depositories Regulation (CSDR) – regulation memo

 What is the objective of CSDR?

-The objective of CSDR is to introduce a European regime governing various issues related to Central Securities Depositories (CSDs), including:
+The objective of CSDR is to introduce a common European regime governing various issues related to CSDs and to harmonise securities settlement within the EU by:

-• Rules on the authorisation, supervision and passporting of CSDs as well as their minimum organisational requirements
+• Introducing common rules on the authorisation, supervision and passporting of CSDs as well as their minimum organisational requirements

-• Conditions under which CSDs may provide banking services
+• Determining the conditions under which CSDs may provide banking-type ancillary services

 • CSDs, i.e. entities that operate a Securities Settlement System and accept issuance from the issuer and/or hold securities at a centralised level